- About Us

 Employers must decide how strong of a position they want to take as a company.
 If you’re a safety-sensitive or federal contractor, you may not have a choice.
 But for other employers, mandatory drug testing sends a clear signal.

 Employers who feel strongly about their workforce steering clear of marijuana use must clarify their position with a clear company policy that outlines the expectations and consequences of a positive test.
-As long as an employer has enforced a prohibitory policy at the workplace, the employer will reserve the right to legally terminate an employee for their use of recreational marijuana.
+As long as an employer has enforced a prohibitory policy at the workplace, the employer will reserve the right to terminate an employee for their use of recreational marijuana legally.

-Employers who want to take a more liberal approach may want to communicate to workers that even though it’s legal to recreationally use marijuana, being under the influence at work is unacceptable.
+Employers who want to take a more liberal approach may want to communicate to workers that even though it’s legal to use marijuana recreationally, being under the influence at work is unacceptable.
 Workers need to know that they can’t have an edible at lunch and come back to the office, said Schumacher.

 Finally, be sure to train managers on how to deal with potential use on the job or “for cause testing” on the job, along with the ability to identify signs of using at work.